 Vitamin D Deficiency is Linked to Heart Disease

-Excellent clinical studies has shown a clear relationship between vitamin D deficiency and heart disease.
+Excellent clinical studies have shown a clear relationship between Vitamin D deficiency and heart disease.
 One such study (5) was published in 2012 in the American Journal of Cardiology.
-In this study, researchers from the University of Kansas, USA, studied 25 (OH) vitamin D level in 10,899 patients.
-Only 3,294 (29.7%) were in the normal vitamin D range (> 30 ng/mL or 75 nmol/L)) and 7,665 (70.3%) were deficient.
+In this study, researchers from the University of Kansas, USA, studied 25 (OH) Vitamin D level in 10,899 patients.
+Only 3,294 (29.7%) were in the normal Vitamin D range (> 30 ng/mL or 75 nmol/L)) and 7,665 (70.3%) were deficient.
 Vitamin D deficiency was associated with several cardiovascular diseases, including high blood pressure, coronary artery disease, and diabetes.
-In addition, vitamin D deficiency was a strong independent predictor of all-cause death.
-Patients whose 25 (OH) vitamin D level was less than 30 ng/mL (75 nmol/L), were at 2.6-fold increase risk of overall mortality.
+In addition, Vitamin D deficiency was a strong independent predictor of all-cause death.
+Patients whose 25 (OH) Vitamin D level was less than 30 ng/mL (75 nmol/L), were at 2.6-fold increase risk of overall mortality.

 Vitamin K2- An Anti-Cancer Agent?